 - You can use mild or hot Italian sausage in this Italian sausage soup.
 If using hot, I would omit adding crushed red pepper until after you taste it prior to serving, and then add if you like.

 - The amount of water you add doesn’t have to be precise.
-I fill up the empty 28-oz can of crushed tomatoes as much as I can without risking spilling it on the way from the sink to the stove and pour it in.
+I fill up the empty 28-ounce can of crushed tomatoes as much as I can without risking spilling it on the way from the sink to the stove and pour it in.

 - I highly recommend sprinkling grated Pecorino Romano over top for serving!
 Coupled with a side salad and a crusty piece of bread?
 Ugh.
 Perfection.